tawi1/DotsTrafficCity/docs/source/commonInfo.rst

 Cullpoint Info
 -------------------

-The cull point is the point of origin for the surrounding entities (by default, it's a child in the camera).
-The :ref:`state <cullPointStates>` of the surrounding entities varies depending on the distance to the culling point (:ref:`example <cullPointExamples>`).
+The cull point is the point of origin for the surrounding entities (by default, it's a child of the camera).
+The :ref:`culling state <cullPointStates>` of the surrounding entities varies depending on the distance to the culling point (:ref:`example <cullPointExamples>`).
 You can change the distances in the :ref:`cull config <cullConfig>`.

 .. _cullPointStates: